AdampJessie/FinancialTracker/README.md

-# Project Title
+# Financial Tracker

-## Description of the Project
+## Description

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what  problems it aims to solve.

 This Java console application acts as a financial tracker.
 The intended user is any individual who wishes to organize their finances!
 The purpose is to take a file containing an unorganized list of deposits and payments and deliver sorted information in a user-friendly readable way.
 The user has the ability to view all transactions, view only deposits or payments, and filter by date or vendor.

 ## User Stories

-List the user stories that guided the development of this application.
+List of user stories that guided the development of this application.
 Formatted as: "As a [type of user], I want [goal] so that [reason]."

 - As an individual, I would like an intuitive menu selection screen so that I always know what my available options are.
 - As an individual, I would like to read information from a file containing my financial information so that I can quickly consolidate and organize prerecorded information.